 Plug-ins are the best way to add a specific set of features to the software without making changes to its core code.
-Based upon that, pgModeler has introduced a simple structure to provide a form to create third-party plug-ins.
+So, pgModeler has a simple structure to provide a form to create third-party plug-ins.
 The first step in the development of a plug-in that handles pgModeler objects is to take a good reading on pgModeler's API as well as to the Qt plug-in system.
 You can generate the pgModeler's code documentation by using the

 doxygen utility running the command